xtrs84zk/Aspire-V5-573P-Hackintosh/README.md

 4. Feel free to reach out if you need any help or found how to fix something.
 [Telegram](https://t.me/xtrs84zk) | [Twitter](https://twitter.com/xtrs84zk)

 ## Post Installation
+If using the same Intel Wireless card, install [Heliport](https://github.com/OpenIntelWireless/HeliPort/releases) to the Applications folder and add it to the login items.

 Per Vanilla method, there shouldn't be any "special" needs, in case your setup differs from the one used by this guide, place the needed kext on /Library/Extensions and run

 ```bash
 sudo kextcache -i /
 ```